ministryofjustice/govuk-bank-holidays/README.rst

 This library loads the official list of bank holidays in the United Kingdom as supplied by `GOV.UK`_.
 GOV.UK tend to provide this list for only a year or two into the future.

+A cached backup list of known bank holidays is stored in this package though it is not updated often.
+GOV.UK no longer provide bank holidays for some of the older years still part of this backup list.

 Usage
 -----